 The Company's comprehensive planning and financial reporting procedures include annual detailed operational budgets which are reviewed and approved by the Board.
 Performance against budget is monitored throughout the year, through monthly reporting of management accounts and key performance indicators.
-The Board receives updated cash flow statements on a monthly basis and at each Board meeting and has close follow up discussions with the management between meetings as required.
+The Board receives updated cash flow statements at each Board meeting and has close follow up discussions with the management between meetings as required.